 Please read all glaze instructions below.

-Excited to be offering Clayscapes cone 5/6 glazes made in Central NY now to Southeast Virginia and beyond!
+Clayscapes cone 5/6 glazes are made in Central NY and now available in Southeast Virginia and beyond!

-*Shipping - Glazes can be picked-up or delivered locally for those local to Hampton Roads Virginia or shipping calculated at checkout.
+*Shipping - Glazes can be picked-up locally (Norfolk, VA) or delivered.
+Shipping calculated at checkout.

 Glaze test-tiles with each product are shown to give you an idea of the color you are ordering.
 Color varies with application and clay-body.
 Additional pictures are provided for reference in layering glazes etc. for convenience, but should be tested using your processes prior to application on final work.